zstenger93/GitHub_Game_Off_2023/README.md

 ## Scales of Anubis

+### Are you ready to be judged?

 <img align=center src="https://github.com/zstenger93/GitHub_Game_Off_2023/blob/readme/scale.jpeg">

+## About

+In Egyptian belief, Anubis measured the hearts of the dead on the Scale of Justice (similar to the one in "The Substitute"), and weighs it against the feather of Ma'at, the God of justice.
+This process is said to determine whether or not the person to whom the heart belongs is worthy to enter the realm of the dead.

 ## Gameplay

-- You have to survive for 1 minute
+- You have to survive for 1 minute on each level
 - Killing an enemy makes you bigger, heavier and slower
 - If an enemy get's in range, you get hit and take damage
 - If you kill too many enemies or get hit too many times you die